taborlab/FlowCal/doc/excel_ui/input_format.rst

 Additional columns, such as **Strain name** and **IPTG (µM)** (columns J and K), can be added in any place for the user’s records, and will be copied unmodified to the output Excel file by ``FlowCal``.

-Note that if MEF units are requested for a fluorescence channel of a sample, an FCS file with calibration beads data should be specified in the **Beads ID** column.
+.. warning:: If MEF units are requested for a fluorescence channel of a sample, an FCS file with calibration beads data should be specified in the **Beads ID** column.
 Both beads and samples should have been acquired at the same settings for the specified fluorescence channel, otherwise ``FlowCal`` will throw an error.